Baked or Jacket Potatoes

 Baked, or jacket potatoes, are basically potatoes that have been cooked in the oven with very little pre-preparation.
-If you want a quick baked potato, they can also be cooked in the microwave.
+If you want some quick baked potatoes, they can also be cooked in the microwave.
 [Put on full power for about 10 minutes].
 However this will not give you a crispy skin, and we like crispy skins.

 What is the Best Baking Potato?

 They come quite large, which is good as you do not need to bake so many, and they produce a very crispy skin which we all love to eat here.

 In this link to Gardener’s World you can find a review of 10 potato varieties trying to find the best baking potato.
 Obviously, every country has its own varieties so you will have to experiment yourself to find the best where you live.

-Obviously in Ireland the potato is an important part of the Island’s history.
+Obviously, in Ireland, where we live, the potato is an important part of the Island’s history.
 The potato blight in the 1800’s led to the Great Famine which caused an enormous amount of deaths and emigration from Ireland.
 Luckily now the population is not just dependant on potatoes, but back in those days, it was an essential part of survival.

 How to make a jacket potato